MystenLabs/sui/doc/developer/observability.md

 2022-03-05T01:35:03.395917Z DEBUG test_move_call_args_linter_command:process_cert{tx_digest=t#7e5f08ab09ec80e3372c101c5858c96965a25326c21af27ab7774d1f7bd40848}: sui_core::authority: Finished execution of transaction with status Success { gas_used: 7 } gas_used=7
 ```

+From the example above, we can see that `process_tx` is a span that covers handling the initial transaction request, and "Checked locks" is a single log message within the transaction handling method in the authority.
+Every log message that occurs within the span inherits the key-value properties defined in the span, including the tx_digest and any other fields that are added.
+Log messages can set their own keys and values.
+The fact that logs inherit the span properties allows us to trace, for example, the flow of a transaction across thread and process boundaries.

 ## Key-value pairs schema

 ### Span names